lisawilliams/doreadthecomments/readme.md

 *"I have been monitoring the community since we introduced badging, which Reddit calls flair, approximately four months ago.
 Anecdotally, the conversations have been at a higher quality and more people have been participating in the comment sections."*

+Submitted by Melody Kramer (thank you, [Melody](https://github.com/melodykramer)!)

+*What Happens When You Allow Badging in Comments:*

+*1. create affiliate communities within the larger comment section.*

+*2. improve the commenting experience.
+Though people would still be anonymous, they would be revealing something about themselves through an affiliation, which would lead to better comments.*

+*3. lead to communities that might head off line (to events, etc.)*

+*4. lessen the hostility seen in most comment sections.*

+*5. connect stations with members and potential members*

 [What happens when you allow badging in comment sections?](http://socialmediadesk.tumblr.com/post/101670504116/what-happens-when-you-allow-badging-in-comments) Melody Kramer, NPR Social Media Desk